mika-s/RandomPerson/RandomPersonLib/Readme.md

 *CreatePersonTemplatedList (amount: int, nationality: Nationality, outputString: string, options: RandomPersonOptions) -> string list*

 Creates a list of strings.
 Nationality is an enum. options is an optional object with options.
 Default settings are used if options is not provided.

+#### Ordinary template variables

 The string will follow the format of *outputString* and replace the following variables with generated values:

 `#{SSN}` <br />
 `#{Email}` <br />